zephyrproject-rtos/zephyr/doc/reference/kbuild/kbuild_kconfig.rst

 All the default configuration files must end with the suffix _defconfig.
-For example, the :file:`galileo_defconfig` file contains the configuration information for the galileo platform.
+For example, the :file:`galileo_defconfig` file contains the configuration information for the galileo board.

-The :file:`Makefile.inc` file uses defconfig files to provide a clean interface to developers using environment variables to define the kernel type and the platform of new projects.
+The :file:`Makefile.inc` file uses defconfig files to provide a clean interface to developers using environment variables to define the kernel type and the board of new projects.
 Developers can provide the build system with a target's defconfig.
 The build system takes the specified defconfig file and sets it as the current :file:`.config` file for the current project.
 For
 example: